 I Love New York

-The emblem consists of the letter I, a red heart, and the capital letters N and Y (short for the city name), placed underneath.
-To create the logo, the designer used the Slab Serif font set.
-It should be noted that the text is black, and the letters are rounded at the ends.
-A logo’s idea is often used in different areas when other names are substituted for N and Y, which is not always legally agreed.
+The I Love New York emblem consists of the letter I, a red heart, and the capital letters N and Y (an abbreviation of the city’s name) beneath it.
+To create the emblem, the designer used the Slab Serif font set.
+It should be noted that the text is black in color, and the letters are rounded at the ends.
+The logo idea is often used across different regions, with other letters used for N and Y, which may not always comply with the legislation.

 Target

-Stewart K Widdess designed the first logo.
-According to one of the stories, he and his team came up with about 200 options, and among them was even the famous “apple.”
-The first logo resembled a dartboard in red and white colors.
-The brand name was written in the middle of the emblem.
-In 1968, a rebranding took place, and the number of rings was reduced to make the logo more concise.
-Since 2006, the brand has removed the company name from the logo because the symbol successfully existed without it.
+The Target logo is another that accurately reflects the company’s name.
+The bold and creative logo helped the brand make a statement at the time and achieve unprecedented popularity and recognition in America.
+The company’s core value is to hit the mark and deliver perfect customer service.
+Stuart K Widdess designed the first logos.
+According to one version, he and his team came up with about 200 variations, including the famous “apple”.
+The first logo resembled a red-and-white dartboard.
+The brand name was centered in the emblem.
+In 1968, a rebranding was carried out, reducing the number of rings to make the logo more concise.
+Since 2006, the company name has been removed from the logo because the symbol has stood on its own.

 Shell